RaphaelIT7/gmod-holylib/README.md

 Called before the voicedata is processed.
 Return `true` to stop the engine from processing it.

-> [!NOTE]
-> VoiceData becomes invalid after the hook finished it's call, use `VoiceData:CreateCopy` if you want to store them!

 Example to record and play back voices.
 ```lua
 concommand.Add("record_me", function()